jjwithanr/obsidian_bible_study/docs/New Testament/1 Thessalonians/1Thess4.md

 ii.
 “Paul, however, does not mean that every individual is to mind his own business in such a way that all are to live apart from one another and have no concern for others, but **simply wants to correct the idle triviality** which makes men open disturbers of the peace, when they ought to lead a quiet life at home.”
 (Clarke)
 #enduringword

+#### v.15
+>According to the Lord's own word, we tell you that we who are still alive, who are left till the coming of the Lord, will certainly not precede those who have fallen asleep.